Dual Master’s Program in Medical Sciences and Mental Health Counseling & Behavioral Medicine

 The MAMS/MHCBM dual degree program is designed to be completed in two years including summer sessions, or in three years excluding summer sessions.

 In addition to coursework, graduates will develop research skills in the medical sciences as part of their successful completion of a thesis as well as clinical mental health skills that include substantial field training.
 Successful completion of the program will also lead to eligibility for independent licensure as a mental health counselor.
-Students completing the program will be awarded a Master of Arts degree in both Medical Sciences and Mental Health Counseling & Behavioral Medicine.
+Students completing the program will be awarded a Master of Science in Medical Sciences and Master of Arts in Mental Health Counseling & Behavioral Medicine.

 Dual degree candidates can cross-register and take courses in both programs during a given semester.
 All courses will be taught on the Medical Campus.
 Upon completion of the program, students are required to complete 1,000 hours of clinical field work experience and submit a 50–60 page thesis.